openjsw/OpenGraphPic/README.md

 | `WhiteList_Mode` | Set to `true` to enable IP whitelist mode    |
 | `WhiteList_IPs`  | Comma-separated IP addresses for whitelist   |

-If `WhiteList_Mode=true`, only the listed IPs will be allowed to upload images.
-Otherwise, all IPs are allowed.
+> ✅ After turning on `WhiteList_Mode=true`, only whitelisted images can be displayed.

 ---